 - Pointing-out the Dharmakaya -

 Ninth Karmapa Wangchuk Dorje (1556-1603)

 Karmapa Rangjung Dorje (1284-1339)

-Over the years, Rinpoche has often expressed his appreciation to us for cultivating Mahamudra
+On many occasions, Rinpoche has expressed his appreciation to us for cultivating Mahamudra

 practice in accordance with his teachings and the lineage.
 In 2004, we felt fortunate to participate in hosting Rinpoche's visit to San Francisco including his empowerments